Board of Directors

 Don Simkin, DDS – Treasurer

 Dr. Don Simkin is a graduate of NYU College of Dentistry.
 After managing his own private practice in Livingston Manor for over three decades, he is recently retired from forty years of active practice after associating with Great Expressions Dental Centers in Liberty, New York.
 He is a lifetime member of the American Dental Association as well as a member of both the Academy of General Dentistry and the International Academy of Dento-Facial Esthetics.
 Dr. Simkin had served as the director of Dentistry at Catskill Regional Medical Center for over a decade and also assists as a Dental Consultant for the United States Luge Association.
 His many community endeavors include Board Member and three times past-President of the Livingston Manor Rotary Club, past President of the Sullivan County Health Advisory Council, founding member and past-President of the Livingston Manor Community Center.
-Recently, Dr. Simkin was named to the Board of Trustees of the National Sports Academy in Lake Placid, NY.
-Dr. Simkin is an avid traveler and Olympic enthusiast.
-He has attended all Olympic Games since 1980 and was honored as a community hero, carrying the Olympic flame in the 1996 Olympic Torch Relay.
+Dr. Simkin is a member of the board of directors of the United States Luge Association, an international luge official, an avid traveler and Olympic enthusiast.
+He has attended nearly all Olympic Games since 1980 and was honored as a community hero, carrying the Olympic flame in the 1996 Olympic Torch Relay.
 He has been an active volunteer in American Friends of DVI since 1987.

 Saul Pressner, DMD – Secretary